-For more on the correct application of data visualizations, check out our formative blog posts Data analysis & data visualization best practices for Business Intelligence (P1)
+For more on the correct application of data visualizations, check out our formative blog posts Data analysis & data visualization best practices for Business Intelligence (P1), Data analysis & data visualization best practices for Business Intelligence (P2) and Business Intelligence: Intuitive vs cool data visualization and infographics.

 Today’s data visualization tip: Interactivity / animations are good and bad